 A determination on parking for the Spring Term will be made some time before October and will depend on the continuing impacts of the pandemic.

 Parking in Western lots is available on a first-come, first-serve basis with a valid parking permit.
-To park in any stall in a Western lot on the La Crosse campus, including spots designated for people with disabilities, you will need to purchase an annual permit.
+To park in any stall in a Western lot on the La Crosse campus, including spots designated for people with disabilities, you will need to purchase a permit.
 A parking permit gives permission to park on campus but does not necessarily guarantee an available spot.

 All permits are available throughout the year in the Student Life Office, Kumm Center, Room 100 or online through the Campus Shop Bookstore.
 Permits can be purchased by the term or for the full academic year.
 All permits are non-transferable.
 Any vehicle parked in Western lots without a valid parking permit will be ticketed.
 Parking permits are required in all parking lots and the ramp from 7:00 a.m. to 4:00 p.m., Monday thru Friday.

 - Day permits are available to park in general lots at a cost of $2 per day.

-- If you have an appointment on campus, please check with the Welcome Center for a temporary permit.
+- If you have an appointment on campus, please check with the Student Success Center for a temporary permit.

 Parking is only allowed in valid parking stalls.
 Vehicles parked in fire lanes and other non-designated spots will be ticketed.

 Motorcycles and scooters may park free of charge in designated motorcycle parking areas in lot C only.
 Motorcycles or scooters parking in regular stalls are required to display a permit.
 Motorcycle-specific permits are available upon request with the purchase of a parking permit.

 Permits are to be hung from the rear view mirror.
 Failure to properly display permit will result in vehicle being ticketed.
 There is a $10 replacement fee for lost parking permits.